Listen to this Article

 Good morning!
-I’m Robin Highsmith, and I’m the B2B Marketing Manager for LeadingResponse.
+I’m Robin Highsmith, and I’m the B2B Marketing Director for LeadingResponse.
 I support the business-to-business marketing efforts, including social media, emails, content, website, and more.
-Our goal is to bring fresh, new business to our verticals and to help nurture and win back previous consumers.
+Our goal is to bring new business to our verticals and help nurture and win back former consumers.

 What is your favorite thing about your career?

 I’ve had the weirdest, most unorthodox career path possible.
 But I’m proud of it, and I love where it’s taken me.
 I spent years working with the U.S. military in support of USCENTCOM during the Iraq war; I owned my own art studio for a few years; I worked as a business development coordinator for a team building company, designing events and teaching courses; I worked freelance and wrote blogs, website content, and social media pages for startups; and now I manage the content team here for the B2B marketing department.
-I’m a creative and passionate person who likes a challenge, and I like testing the limits and seeing what I can accomplish.
+I’m a creative and passionate person who likes a challenge and testing the limits to see what I can accomplish.

 What is your proudest accomplishment?